ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Sewer/Key.md

 ## Purpose

-- Rael, hungry still for flesh, growing sick of mutated rats, creeps to the surface every once in a while (if he can escape Lolth's gaze) to dine on something more... supple.
+- Rael, hungry still for flesh, growing sick of mutated rats, creps to the surface every once in a while (if he can escape Lolth's gaze) to dine on something more... supple.
+- Rael believes meat is best when fear was strongest before the victim's death

 ## History

-- Rael's lover refused to submit to Lolth who had no patience for defiance, and was eaten.
-- In a frenzy, Rael violently raged against anyone and everyone, and Lolth transmuted him into an abomination.
+- Rael lived among the drow, seeking a new  life and belonging.
+And while he was praised for his might, his character was always in question.
+To prove his loyalty, he was to offer his lover as a sacrifice to Lolth.
+He refused to do so, and Lolth transmuted him into an abomination and consumed his lover anyway before his eyes.
 - Rael was excommunicated and discovered new depths to loneliness.
 - Rael, after turning to a drider, banished from the shadowfell, traversed back to the material plane, wanting to find acceptance and belonging.
 - He found himself beneath the newly developed city of Slygarten and settled deep in the sewers, finding that his presence incited violence and fear in people.
 He was a monster that needed vanquished.